eclipse-che/che/docs/_docs/use-che-as-an-ide/ide-build.md

 # execute Maven command with an argument as an absolute path
 mvn -f /projects/awesomeproject clean install\
 ```
-For Maven projects, { site.product_mini_name_capitalized }} automatically discovers and downloads dependencies into the local Maven repository stored within your workspace.
+For Maven projects, { site.product_mini_name }} automatically discovers and downloads dependencies into the local Maven repository stored within your workspace.
 This is triggered when the project is opened.
 You can update dependencies manually at `Code > Update Dependencies`.

 # Build in Terminal
 All projects are created and stored in `/projects` directory in a machine that runs a workspace.
 You can navigate to project directory through the Terminal and run Maven commands in a tried and true way: